The best wireless headsets for Xbox Series X you can get today.

 - No customization options

 LS50X are plenty powerful, with punchy, deep bass that produces rumbling in-game explosions.
-Both the midrange and the treble are nicely detailed and well-balanced, especially on the “music” preset.
+Detailed audio continues with both the midrange and the treble, which are well-balanced, especially on the “music” preset.

-Cushy earpads with cooling gel are dressed in pleather on the outside and soft fabric.
-The latter increases breathability, whereas the pleather ensures good noise isolation.
+Ear cushions with cooling gel are dressed in pleather on the outside and soft fabric.
+The latter increases breathability, whereas the pleather ensures surprisingly good background noise isolation.

-You can choose between 5 EQ presets, mix audio levels on both 2.4GHz and Bluetooth mode, and offer full compatibility for Windows Sonic surround sound.
+You can choose between 5 EQ presets, mix audio levels on both 2.4GHz and Bluetooth mode, and offer full compatibility for Windows Sonic surround audio.

 4. Turtle Beach Stealth 700 Gen. 2

-Turtle Beach headphones were one of the first wireless gaming headsets that could connect with Xbox.
+Turtle Beach headphones were one of the first wireless Xbox headsets that could connect with Xbox.

 - Comfortable earpads with cooling gel